Dr Gemma Shearman

 About

 I received an MChem (Master of Chemistry) degree from the University of Oxford (2000), during which time I was also awarded the Turbett Prize in Chemistry (practical organic chemistry).
 Following this, I gained a PhD in Physical Chemistry from Imperial College London.
-My research interests broadly revolve around soft condensed matter and molecular dynamics but I also have specific pedagogic research interests in inclusivity (especially for student parents) and student project allocation.
+My research interests broadly revolve around soft condensed matter and molecular dynamics but I also have specific pedagogic research interests in sustainability, inclusivity (especially for student parents) and student project allocation.

 Qualifications